SentinelWarren/blockchain_proto/README.md

 - Download or Clone the repo `git clone https://github.com/SentinelWarren/blockchain_prototyping.git`
 - Run `blockchain.py` located in `"blockchain_prototyping\src\skeleton[arch]"`
 - You can now test the `blockchain`in Postman/Swagger Inspector with GET method [will be available at `http://127.0.0.1:5000]`, i.e `http://127.0.0.1:5000/mine_block`

+### Contributing

+All Contributions are welcome!
+Please feel free to submit a Pull Request or any other None pull request sharing via email if any.